Timutei/ITAnthropologists/content/posts/On Enterprise Architecture.md

 However a poorly understood function emanating from information technology purporting to have the ability to guide business decisions may not be well received.

 Enterprises unless well led often lose touch with how or why they do what they do.
 The more humans involved the wider the diversity of activity.
-The longer an organisation exists the more IT detritus (sorry systems and processes) laid down to achieve its goals with multitudes of drivers over time.
+The longer an organisation exists the more IT detritus (sorry systems and processes) it lays down to achieve its goals with multitudes of drivers over time.

 Enterprise Architecture exists to ensure that there is an overall understanding of that complexity.
 The ‘Why’ of IT.

 Solutions Architecture is much easier to understand.
 We have a problem.
 How do we solve it ?
-Usually confined to ‘How do we solve it technically?’
+Usually confined to ‘How do we solve it technically?’.

+Or more likely ‘I have a hammer, what was your problem again ?’

 © 2025 ITAnthropologists.
 Licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).